Former visiting scholars and student researchers

 Frowin Rausis is joining AMIS as a visiting scholar between February and June 2022.

 İbrahim Berkan Karataş is a researcher and doctoral student based at Marmara University, Department of Sociology.
-He is also instructor in Center for Economic, Political, Strategic Research.
-His research interests mainly center around contemporary social and cultural theory, critical science studies, the sociology of migration, critical migration studies, the Turkish migration and citizenship policies, hospitality, civil society actors, and disadvantaged groups in Turkey.
+He is also an instructor at the Center for Economic, Political, and Strategic Research.
+His research interests mainly centre around contemporary social and cultural theory, critical science studies, the sociology of migration, critical migration studies, the Turkish migration and citizenship policies, hospitality, civil society actors, and disadvantaged groups in Turkey.

 At AMIS, İbrahim presented the findings of his latest fieldwork as part of his thesis, ‘The Sociological Problematics of Hospitality in Turkey: The State, NGOs, and Syrians.’
 The study focuses on the patterns and criticisms of hospitality towards Syrians by utilizing the insights of NGOs (in particular rights and faith-based), as well as analyzing the socio-legal and political reflections of current policies in Turkey. İbrahim guested AMIS between 9-13 October 2023.